Knowledge base: Knowledge Base > ByteBlower > Automation

 NOTE:

-Projects created with the GUI are saved by default at following location:
+Projects created with the GUI are saved by default at the following location:

 • WINDOWS : C:\Users\<username>\byteblower\workspace_v2\Projects\